Skip navigation

 User Location

-The user location policy expands to apply to both two-factor authentication and passwordless authentication.
+The user location policy notes that some options apply to both two-factor authentication and passwordless authentication or only to 2FA.

 Trusted Endpoints

-The trusted endpoints policy information mentions which types of management integrations can verify device trust status during passwordless authentication: management systems that rely on Cisco Secure Endpoint verification, Duo Desktop trust verification, or Duo Mobile managed devices.
+The trusted endpoints policy includes a warning describing the limitations of device trust verification and passwordless authentication.
+Passwordless support for Trusted Endpoints device trust policy applies only to management systems that rely on Cisco Secure Endpoint verification, Duo Desktop trust verification, or Duo Mobile managed devices.

 Passwordless enforces the trusted endpoints policy after you perform an authentication, so on an untrusted device you will be allowed to approve a push or use a platform or roaming authenticator after device trust verification and then be blocked if device trust was required for access but the device is not trusted.